 could’ve been probably was blind to it.
 We were just kids having fun.
 It was only brief as teen romances usually are and we parted friends.

 The next year, my senior year, I was the new girl, again.
 We moved to the rural south and with it, a large county high school.
 The first day, I sat in the office waiting with another girl; she was an exchange student from Indonesia and she was Muslim.
 I’ll call her Dee to respect and preserve her privacy.
 Coincidentally, the spelling of our last names was so similar, we ended up alphabetically next to each other.
-That didn’t matter though since we already became fast friends sitting there waiting to be processed into our new school.
-We were inseparable the entire year until she left to go back to Indonesia the following spring after graduation.
+We already became fast friends sitting waiting to be processed into our new school.
+We were inseparable the entire year until she left to return to Indonesia the following spring after graduation.
 She cried, I cried, we all cried.
 Her host family didn’t want her to leave; I didn’t want her to leave, but she left and the last I heard lives happily still in Jakarta with her husband and children.

 I remember her patience as I continuously pestered her with questions about her culture, her religion, her family, her city, and country and listening to my continuing bellowing of problems from my broken dysfunctional home.
-I watched her pray too and was so thoroughly fascinated that I told her so, which she smiled politely and said thank you.
+I watched her pray and was so thoroughly fascinated that I told her so.
+She smiled politely and said thank you.
 She loved pizza and together we loved Boris Becker and Steffi Graf and tennis.
 Fascinated with food, she experimented and ate like no one I’d ever met before asking questions both about the food and my history with it.
-One day in the cafeteria while eating pizza, I reminded her that pepperoni was pork.
+One day in the cafeteria while eating pizza, I reminded her that pepperoni was pork as she had asked me to remind her.
 She took a bite and, mouth full yum-yumming so endearingly, said: “no it isn’t.”
 I argued, “it is.”
 She continued eating calmly with that almost rapturous look on her face saying “no, it isn’t.”
 I laughed finally getting what she was saying: “okay, it isn’t.”

 Later in my twenties after moving to my first big city and tech center (a few years after I read The Dream Hunter), and my first foray into Mexican food, I realized that Dee was probably as culturally insulated as I was when after I ordered a fajita, one of my coworkers had to instruct and help me put it together.
 That was after I started eating the contents leaving the tortilla sitting in its container.
 My coworkers laughed and I was embarrassed, but I rolled with it anyway appreciating my newly found ethnic food education and discovery.
-I grew up poor on beans, potatoes, veggies, cornbread and at most spaghetti; basically what we could grow or what my mom knew to pull together from her limited childhood experience with her family’s garden.
+I grew up poor on beans, potatoes, veggies, cornbread and spaghetti; basically what we could grow or what my mom knew to pull together from her limited childhood experience with her family’s garden.
 So, this was like finding gold.
 I recognized that Dee understood her circumstances more astutely than I ever did back then.
-I was so slow.
-It’s a wonder she found me interesting at all with my limited experience and knowledge.

 In the midst of all that life and chaos and since this book was first published in 1994, I’ve read The Dream Hunter at least a dozen times.
 This book is my Jane Eyre and Pride and Prejudice; it is my Catcher in the Rye and Harry Potter.
 I go back to it time and time again.
 I’m intrigued by the characters, the setting, and the culture especially Zenia aka Zenobia.
 Zenia is a white girl in a brown foreign country.
 She was raised around the Bedouin and the Mohammedans and had a passionate intense mother that did as much harm as she did good; there’s a beautiful broody djinni—or as his father says: “the most perverse creature of my acquaintance”—that loves the desert and all things foreign, who speaks fluent Arabic, is most perplexed by Lady Hester—Zenia’s mother—as he is fascinated and admired of her; there’s the girl that really isn’t a girl at all and the adventures that take her from her home in the desert to a foreign land; there’s suspense and death and resurrection and birth and rebirth and plum pudding; and there’s a reverential complexity in the characters, the setting, the cultures, the history and the romance.
 It also includes the underlying flux of bigotry for that time period that seems almost mild (relatively) now in light of current events.